|

 Shimeng Zhai (Qinpu) (1914).
 His students also apparently also included 管平湖 Guan Pinghu.
 However, I could not find mention of Ye in the Jin Yu Qin Kan materials.

-Dai Xiaolian's article also says Ye studied qin from Sun Jinzhai, who in turn studied from
+Dai Xiaolian's article also says Ye Shimeng studied qin from Sun Jinzhai, who in turn studied from Zhu Fengjie.
+However, commentary by Julian Joseph in connection with the handbook

-Zhu Fengjie.
-However, an articleby Julian Joseph (no longer online) says one of Ye's teachers was (also?)
-Sun's student Zhang Ruishan (see Shiyixianguan Qinpu).
-Zhang Ruishan had a shop in Liulichang (in Beijing).
+Shiyixianguan Qinpu says one of Ye Shimeng's teachers was actually Sun's student Zhang Ruishan (who apparently also taught Liu E. Zhang Ruishan had a shop in Liulichang (in Beijing).

 Zha Fuxi also wrote an article (p.142) discussing some of these people.